mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 That said, I've run CPU and RAM stress tests while powering the Pi via USB, and it reports no issues.

 I'm working on a custom power connector that allows users to deliver full, continuous power to the Pi while sharing the USB-C port.
-Sign up to the [TinyPilot mailing list](https://tinypilotkvm.com/about) to find out when it's availab.e.
+[Pre-orders are available](https://tinypilotkvm.com/product/tinypilot-power-connector) for an September 21, 2020 ETA.

 {{<notice type="warning">}}
 **Note**: Without a proper connector, there's a risk of hardware damage if you power the Pi from an external power source while it's connected to a computer.
 See [the TinyPilot wiki](https://github.com/mtlynch/tinypilot/wiki/Powering-your-TinyPilot-safely) for additional details.